zhuzhang-git/Covid-19-Corpus/README.md

 # Covid-19-Corpus
 A collection of Covid-19-related research articles/abstracts, to facilitate NLP, ML, and medical research.
+The corpus currently containts roughly 23K abstracts from Elsevier and 4K abstracts from Wiley.

 Citation:

 @MISC {zhang2020covidcorpus,
     author       = "Zhu Zhang, Yun Bang, Amulya Gupta", title        = "CyCovid Corpus: A Collection of Covid-19-Related Articles and Abstracts",